ahmedoali/COVID-19-Somalia-Segmentation/README.md

 - Observed a low amount of variation in answers especially for the scaled opinion questions

 Further work:
+- Check values are correct and set seeds for replicability
 - Run classification models to look at associations between clusters and variables
 - Assess cluster predictability and robustness
-- Write report on policy implications
+- Write report on findings and policy implications